Hi,

 Dear Ms. Meenu,

-He is a Senior employee claiming for his F&F will definetly have an idea that he has not remained decorous in terms of his leaving or notice to company.
-Therefore, yes being a virtuous employer you have implied you decision to make a final settlement with respect to the due payment of hsi remaining notice days without initiating any dispute.
-Wht-so-ever is the reason have this cleared, but make sure you take an acknowledgement on the settlement made for future prospects.
+He is a Senior employee claiming for his F&F will definitely have an idea that he has not remained decorous in terms of his leaving or notice to the company.
+Therefore, yes, being a virtuous employer, you have implied your decision to make a final settlement with respect to the due payment of his remaining notice days without initiating any dispute.
+Whatsoever the reason may be, have this cleared, but make sure you take an acknowledgment of the settlement made for future prospects.

 From India, Visakhapatnam

-also another question that I wanted to ask you was that if an employee absconds from the organization after working for one month and then comes back after 6 months and claims for his salary....then what is to be done in this situation? what is an employee comes back after one year? what is the time period maximum till which we as HR are liable for his final settlement if there is a gap between his leaving and his claiming for final settlement.
+Also, another question that I wanted to ask you was if an employee absconds from the organization after working for one month and then comes back after 6 months and claims his salary, what is to be done in this situation?
+What if an employee comes back after one year?
+What is the maximum time period for which we, as HR, are liable for his final settlement if there is a gap between his leaving and his claiming for final settlement?
+Please advise.

 From India, Faridabad